3rd Avenue (Filipino band)

-3rd Avenue is a Filipino band composed of Muriel Dela Paz (lead vocals), Paolo Ledesma (lead vocals), Joy Reyes (lead vocals), Alchris Ramirez (lead vocals), Beng Gatmaitan (drums), Migs Nuñez (keyboards), Gino Madrid (Guitars) and Lester Cerda (Saxophone and Flute).
+3rd Avenue is a Filipino band composed of Paolo Ledesma (vocals), Joy Fernandez (vocals), Princess Cabatu (vocals), Charmaine Villegas (vocals), Smith Javier (vocals), Migs Nuñez (musical director, keyboards), Tin Vargas (bass), Shan Marasigan (guitars), Lester Cerda (saxophone and flute), and Beng Gatmaitan (drums).

 This band started as an acoustic group of three members in 2000.
 The original members started performing at restaurants, bars and weddings.
 Although each one of them had different career backgrounds, they were bound together by their passion and enthusiasm for music.

-The group embraced this bond and eventually added members to evolve into a 8-piece group.
+The group embraced this bond and eventually added members to evolve into a 10-piece group.
 They released their first album, 3rd Avenue - In Time which was produced by Barnyard Music and distributed by Universal Records in 2007; and became the most sought after group in the Philippine wedding industry.
 Because of this, they are dubbed as "The Country's Premier Wedding Band".

-The members of the group share a common love for music, friendships, and everything worthwhile.
-They are known for their musical versatility.
-They cover genres from ballads, pop, jazz, top 40 and more.
-Although the band is composed of businessmen, bankers, athletes, composers, and more, they are tied together by their musical passion.